A new report reveals four key issues that contribute to the rift between cloud teams and traditional network infrastructure teams.

 They should also be given access to technologies and tools used by their peers in the other silo.
 Not only does this prevent animosity, but it also allows for visibility across the entire suite and ensures you’re gaining the full value of the cloud adoption initiative by not leaving network teams behind.

 Need an accurate read of cloud competency across your organization?
 Start with a cloud training needs analysis to identify skills gaps.
-Try our Skills Assessment to position your team for further cloud success.
+A Cloud Gurus IT training programs help to position your team for further cloud success.

 Solution: generate high level understanding across the entire organization of different teams’ functions and value to the broader mission.